krishnabhiju/Luffy-s-Grand-Adventure/README.md

 A One Piece themed adventure game where you play as Monkey D. Luffy on his journey to become the Pirate King!

+# Leveraging Amazon Q CLI for Game Development

+During the development of Luffy's Grand Adventure, I utilized Amazon Q CLI, an AI-powered coding assistant that integrates seamlessly into the command-line interface.
+This tool significantly streamlined the development process by providing real-time code suggestions, generating boilerplate code, and assisting with debugging tasks—all through natural language prompts.
+For instance, when implementing Luffy's stretching mechanics or designing boss battle behaviors, Amazon Q CLI offered valuable code snippets and guidance, reducing development time and enhancing code quality.
+Its ability to understand the context of my project and provide tailored assistance made it an indispensable tool in bringing the world of One Piece to life through this game.

 ## Game Features

 ### Gameplay
 - Control Luffy and defeat pirates using his rubber abilities